Sumithselva/EX-NO-2-/README.md

     }
 }

-// Search for positions of a and b in key square void search(char keyT[5][5], char a, char b, int arr[]) {
+void search(char keyT[5][5], char a, char b, int arr[]) {
     int i, j;
     if (a == 'j') a = 'i';